 Bronx Charter School for Better Learning

-Bronx Charter School for Better Learning is an orderly school with a thoughtful and cohesive staff, engaged kids, and involved parents.
-Founded in 2003, it is one of the few public schools in the metropolitan area based on the teaching of Caleb Gattegno, an Egyptian-born mathematician who developed methods of teaching literacy and math using color-coded charts and wooden rods some 50 years ago.
-His methods have been used widely in Europe and Africa.
+Bronx Charter School for Better Learning has a loyal and cohesive staff, excellent attendance and involved parents.
+Founded in 2003, it is based on the teaching of Caleb Gattegno, an Egyptian-born mathematician who developed methods of teaching reading and math using color-coded charts and wooden rods some 70 years ago.
+His multi-sensory approach has been used widely in Europe and Africa.

-Children at the charter school use Cuisenaire rods brightly colored wooden rods to learn addition, subtraction, multiplication and division.
+Most of the classwork is done in small groups.
+In math, young children use Cuisenaire rods (brightly colored wooden rods) to learn addition, subtraction, multiplication and division.
 The rods come in 10 different lengths, each representing a different number and color.
-For example, a white rod is one unit long, a red rod is two units long, and a green rod is three units long.
-Children put the rods together in a way that allows them to visualize arithmetic facts.
+Children put the rods together in a way that allows them to visualize arithmetic facts or understand fractions.

 Reading is taught with a program called "Words in Color."
 In this method, each letter-sound is assigned a different color, and all the sounds in the English language are listed in color-coded charts on the wall.
 For example, the "f" sound in English may be represented by the letters "f" or "ph" or "gh."
-Each of these letters or letter combinations is color-coded lavender.
-The system is designed to help children sound out words like "rough" or "telephone."
+Each of these letters or letter combinations is color-coded lavender, to help children sound out words like "rough" or "telephone."

-Admissions: A lottery is held in April.
+ADMISSIONS: A lottery is held in April.
 Priority is given to District 11 residents.
-Like all charter schools, students from anywhere in the city may apply.
-An open house is held in February.
-There are far more applicants that seats available.
-(Clara Hemphill, May 2006)
+There are far more applicants than seats.
+(Lydie Raschka, interview, April, 2020)